VIJAYWHAT/vijaywhat.github.io/content/vj.md

 we fails the build when the pom.xml.backupversion file is exist, in running of maven version plugin command,

-if its find any latest upgrades it will update the pom.xml file and also create a file called pom.xml.backupversion.
+If it finds any latest upgrades it will update the pom.xml file and also create a file called pom.xml.backupversion.

-we use this to check the updates are available or not, in our case we have a upgrade so we fails the build.
+we use this to check if the updates are available or not, in our case we have an upgrade, so we fails the build.

-as a devops we want to make sure we give a option for development team to exclude any version, becuase that purticular verion upgrade might take time or something like that,
+as a devops we want to make sure we give a option for development team to exclude any version, because that particular version upgrade might take time or something like that,

-we need to make sure we accomdate that as well as.
+we need to make sure we accommodate that as well as.

-to acheive this we can add entry in this file, for that dependency
+to achieve this we can add entry in this file, for that dependency

 then we again try to check the version upgrade.

-i am running this command again, here you see that it checking for dependecy and have it was exclude the jsonwebtoken.
+i am running this command again, here you see that it is checking for dependency and it excluded the jsonwebtoken.

-it was succesfully excluded.
+it was successfully excluded.

 now we just to make sure we can check backfile created or not,

-here we don't have any backupfil created, so the build will success.
+here we don't have any backup file created, so the build will succeed.

 that's all i had thank you,

-now i invite raja to explain further.
+Now I invite Raja to explain further.

 **Automated Dependency Updates:**